-Graduate PLUS is a federal student loan designed for Graduate students who have reached their annual maximum for the Federal Direct Subsidized and Unsubsidized Loans.
+The Graduate PLUS Loan is a federal student loan designed for Graduate students who have reached their annual maximum for the Federal Direct Subsidized and Unsubsidized Loans.

 To apply for the Graduate PLUS, visit Financial Aid Forms and click on the Direct Graduate Request Form.
 Please complete and return the Graduate PLUS Application to the financial aid office.
 To receive a Direct Graduate PLUS Loan, you must

-- Pass a credit evaluation performed by the Department of Education
+- meet the credit requirements as determined by the US Department of Education.